-SA Objectives Appraisal of Site Ideas for mitigation

-1. Housing 40 homes.
+Land South of Eastwood Roa SA Objectives Appraisal of Site Ideas for mitigation 1.
+Housing 40 homes.
 Moderate housing sub-market for affordable housing viability.
 2. Health GP services beyond 800m but quarter hourly bus service to nearest.
 Hall Om Wong Open Space 12m from site.
 3. Heritage No effects.

-4. Crime

-5. Social Hall Om Wong Open Space 12m from site, Local Nature Reserve within 100m of site.
+4. Crime 5.
+Social Hall Om Wong Open Space 12m from site, Local Nature Reserve within 100m of site.
 Holy Trinity Church 232m from site, Holy Trinity Church Hall 284m, Kimberley Library 661m from site.
 Harvey's Convenience Store 337m from site, Gilthill Stores 385m Hollywell Primary School 384m from site.
 Kimberley Post Office 529m from site.
 Nelson and Railway Inn 403m from site.

-6. Biodiversity and Green Infrastructure Negligible.

-7. Environment and Landscape

-8. Natural Resources and Flooding

-9. Waste

-10. Energy and Climate Change

-11. Transport Close to High Street quiet road cycle way.
+6. Biodiversity and Green Infrastructure Most of site within 100m of Kimberley Cutting Green Infrastructure (GI) Corridor.
+Incorporate the land within the part of the site to the south of 29-47 Eastwood Road into Green Infrastructure provision.
+7. Environment and Landscape 8.
+Natural Resources and Flooding 9.
+Waste Demolition of the residential property at 59 Eastwood Road may be required in order to ensure an acceptable access to the site.
+10. Energy and Climate Change 11.
+Transport Close to High Street quiet road cycle way.
 Half hourly Rainbow 1 and 27 bus services.
+Demolition of the residential property at 59 Eastwood Road may be required in order to ensure an acceptable access to the site.

-12. Employment Stimulates construction and other jobs.
+SA Objectives Appraisal of Site Ideas for mitigation 12.
+Employment Stimulates construction and other jobs.
+13. Innovation 14.
+Economic Structure

-13. Innovation

-14. Economic Structure